Marta Rodriguez: Nuestra voz de tierra, memoria y futuro.

 Nuestra voz de tierra, memoria y futuro is a 1982 documentary film directed by Rodriguez and Silva.
 Rodriguez focuses on the Coconuco indigenous community of Colombia in their struggle to maintain their culture and land in the face of encroaching developed civilization.
 Andean culture was eroding due to external pressure forcing the symbolic and literal eradication of a people trying to preserve their ways of life.
 Rodriguez highlights the myths, legends, and traditions important to Coconuco culture, and unfortunately at risk of erasure due to modernization.

 Amor, mujeres y flores

-Amor, mujeres y flores is 1988 documentary film directed by Rodriguez and Silva.
+Amor, mujeres y flores is a 1988 documentary film directed by Rodriguez and Silva.
 This film highlights the dangerous working conditions of women in the Colombian flower industry.
 Colombia is one of the main international suppliers of flowers to the United States, yet the environments in which thousands of Colombian women work are incredibly dangerous and hazardous to their health.
 The film emphasizes the detrimental effects of exposure to pesticide which several workers reveal have caused headaches, blindness, miscarriage and even cancer.
+The movie was financially supported by the Interamerican Foundation and the British Channel Four.
+With the Amor, mujeres y flores, Rodriguez and Silva toured Germany with a campaign against pesticides and the chemical companies, such as Bayer.